Hussein Dey District

 Hussein Dey is a district in Algiers Province, Algeria.
 It was named after the Ottoman provincial ruler of the Regency of Algiers.

-He had installed his country house near the beaches of the suburb of Algiers.
-On the shores of Hussein Dey had failed in 1541 the ships of the fleet of Charles Quint.
-Located on the seafront, between the Jardin d’essai, Maison Carree Kouba.
-Hussein Dey had several counties in its periphery: Leveilley, Brossette, La Montagne, Bel Air, La Cressonnière, Panorama, Eucalyptus, Côte-Blanche, Côte-Rouge, and Lafarge.
+He had installed his country house near the beaches of the suburb of Algiers.Located on the seafront, between the Jardin d’essai, Maison Carree Kouba.
+Hussein Dey had several counties in its periphery: Leveilley, Brossette, Bel Air, Panorama, Côte-Blanche, Côte-Rouge, and Lafarge.

 Municipalities

 The district is further divided into 4 municipalities: